scharlau/shopping_exercise_django/README.md

 This is NOT a proper shopping site, but the back end of what one could be.
 It is missing the authentication and security aspects that you'd expect.
 The purpose of this is to let you explore how you retrieve and display the information that you want to show on the pages of the site.

 The goal of 'deliberate practice' is to think about how you'd solve this challenge, and to work at developing code to make this work.
 There is no single 'correct' version of this code.
 The purpose of the exercise it become familiar with different ways of making the application work.
-You should explore how this simple application is done in Rails so that you understand how variables in controllers are show up in the views you see in the browser.
+You should explore how this simple application is done in Django so that you understand how variables in views are show up in the templates you see in the browser.

 Under 'deliberate practice' we offer up the challenge, then think about options for developing a solution, and code for 12 minutes.
 After that we pause to discuss how people are approaching the problem, and what they're trying to do.
 This should be repeated three times and then wrapped up with time for people to express what they found most useful during the session.
 This should take an hour.

 You can clone the repository for this application, and then add the required libraries, plus set up your environment.
 Start by cloning this repo to your own devise, using either the command line, or download it as zip file.
 Then open a terminal in the app's directory and use the commands below to get started.

 ## Set up your environment
  We can start developing our application to display the data.
-Create a new project folder called 'polar_bears' and then cd into the folder via the terminal and execute these commands:
+Create a new project folder called 'shopping' and then cd into the folder via the terminal and execute these commands:

         pyenv local 3.7.0 # this sets the local version of python to 3.7.0 python3 -m venv .venv # this creates the virtual environment for you